robotpy/pyfrc/README.md

 By default, pyfrc doesn't modify any of your inputs/outputs without being told to do so by your code or the simulation GUI.

 See samples/physics for more details.
+The API has changed a bit as of pyfrc 2014.7.0

 py.test unit testing integration support
 ========================================